emaphp/eMapper/README.md

 <br/>
 #####Macros
-*@Eval* evaluates a macro against current entity.
-Examples of usage of these type of attributes are getting a person's fullname or calculating his age.
+*@Eval* evaluates a S-expression against current entity.
+This powerful feature can be used to obtains a person's age and fullname.
 ```php
 /**
  * @Entity people